steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 1. Click "New pipeline"
 1. Click "Empty job"
 1. Set the Stage Name to "Deploy Infrastructure"
-1. Click the X at top-right to close the Stage Properties slide-in
+1. Click the "X" at top-right to close the Stage Properties slide-in
 1. Click the name "New release pipeline" and rename to "NginxDemos Release Pipeline"
 1. Click "+ Add" under Artifacts
    1. Project is pre-selected - choose Source (build pipeline): \<your build pipeline name\>